 We are a clinical-stage pharmaceutical company focused on the discovery and development of novel first-in-class drugs directed against nuclear transport targets for the treatment of cancer and other major diseases.
 Our scientific expertise is focused on the understanding of the regulation of intracellular transport between the nucleus and the cytoplasm.
-We have discovered and are developing wholly-owned novel, small molecule, Selective Inhibitors of Nuclear Export, or SINE, compounds that inhibit the nuclear export protein XPO1.
-We have worldwide rights to these SINE compounds.
-Our lead drug candidate, Selinexor (KPT-330), is a first-in-class, oral SINE compound.
+We have discovered and are developing wholly-owned novel, small molecule, Selective Inhibitor of Nuclear Export, or SINETM, compounds that inhibit the nuclear export protein XPO1.
+We have worldwide rights to these SINETM compounds.
+Our lead drug candidate, Selinexor (KPT-330), is a first-in-class, oral SINETM compound.
 Selinexor functions by binding with the nuclear export protein XPO1 (also called CRM1), leading to the accumulation of tumor suppressor proteins in the cell nucleus, which subsequently reinitiates and amplifies their tumor suppressor function.
 This is believed to lead to the selective induction of apoptosis in cancer cells, while largely sparing normal cells.
-To date, we have administered Selinexor to over 400 patients across Phase 1 and Phase 2 clinical trials in hematologic and solid tumor indications.
-Evidence of anti-cancer activity has been observed in some patients and Selinexor has been sufficiently well-tolerated to allow many of these patients to remain on therapy for prolonged periods, including several who have remained on study for over 12 months.
-We have initiated a registration-directed clinical trial in older patients with acute myeloid leukemia, or AML, and plan to initiate registration-directed clinical trials in two different hematological malignancy indications during 2014.
-We also plan to initiate up to two additional registration-directed trials in hematological or solid tumor indications.
-To our knowledge, no other XPO1 inhibitors are in clinical development at the present time.
+To date, we have administered Selinexor to over 450 patients across Phase 1 and Phase 2 clinical trials in hematologic and solid tumor indications.
+Evidence of anti-cancer activity has been observed in many patients and Selinexor has been sufficiently well-tolerated to allow many of these patients to remain on therapy for prolonged periods, including several who have remained on study for over 12 months.
+In June 2014, we initiated a registration-directed clinical trial in older patients with acute myeloid leukemia, or AML, and in November 2014, we initiated a registration-directed clinical trial in patients with Richter's Transformation.
+We plan to initiate a registration-directed clinical trial in patients with militate up to two additional registration-directed clinical trials in hematological or solid tumor indications during the first half of 2015, including a potential registration-directed clinical trial in patients with multiple myeloma.
+To our knowledge, no other XPO1 inhibitors are in

 We have devoted substantially all of our efforts to research and development.
 We expect that it will be several years, if ever, before we have a drug candidate ready for commercialization for the treatment of human disease.
-To date, we have financed our operations primarily with the net proceeds from the private placements of our preferred stock and the net proceeds from our IPO.
+To date, we have financed our operations primarily with the net proceeds from the private placements of our preferred stock and the net proceeds from public offerings of our common stock.

-As of June 30, 2014, we had an accumulated deficit of \$92.7 million.
-We had net losses of \$30.1 million and \$12.5 million for the six months ended June 30, 2014 and 2013, respectively.
+As of September 30, 2014, we had an accumulated deficit of \$112.4 million.
+We had net losses of \$49.9 million and \$21.8 million for the nine months ended September 30, 2014 and 2013, respectively.
 We have not generated any revenue to date from sales of any drugs.